hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 So far, P2PPCB Composer F360 remains at sketchy quality.
 It helps you design your own keyboard *in many cases*.
 In some cases, it annoys you rather than helps you.
 In other cases, it gets stuck in F360's bugs.
 We need further development for better quality of P2PPCB Composer F360.

-## Why so extraordinarily slow for a large keyboard?
+## Why so extraordinarily slow, especially about a large keyboard?

 There are two reasons.